-- You will need to sign up for a special program called Lenalidomide REMS when you start taking this medicine.
+- You will need to sign up for a special program called Pomalyst REMS when you start taking this medicine.
 Your nurse will help you get started. - Two negative pregnancy tests are required in women of childbearing potential prior to starting treatment.
-Routine pregnancy tests are required during treatment. - Do not donate blood during your treatment and for 4 weeks after stopping your treatment. - Men should not donate sperm during treatment and for 4 weeks after stopping your treatment because this medicine is present in semen and may cause harm to a baby.
+Routine pregnancy tests are required during treatment. - Do not donate blood during your treatment, including dose interruptions, and for 4 weeks after stopping your treatment - Men should not donate sperm during your treatment, including dose interruptions, and for 4 weeks after stopping your treatment because this medicine is present in semen and may cause harm to a baby. - Avoid smoking while taking pomalidomide as this may lower the levels of the medicine in your body, which can make it less effective.